Alternating Current (AC)

-The Interstitial fluid or Ground Substance of the ECM carries these Piezoelectric charges as Streaming Potentials, or currents which affects the held charge of collagen.
+The Interstitial fluid or Ground Substance of the ECM carries these Piezoelectric charges as Streaming Potentials, or currents which affect the held charge of collagen.

-Collagen forms the Connective Tissue Matrix, which connects every cell, tissue and system in a biological wifi network.
-This vase communication network is separate to the central nervous system.
+Collagen forms the Connective Tissue Matrix, which connects every cell, tissue and system in a biological WiFi network.
+This vast communication network is separate to the central nervous system.

 Direct Current (DC)